xullnn/ls_pull_over_push/130/answers.md

 They are different:
 - for `[1,2,3].each(&something)` the `&` is trying to 1) converted `something` to a proc; 2) then to a block
   - the termination is block
-  - the whole process is heading executing
+  - the final purpose is to execute the code predefined in `something`
-- for `def a_method(&something)`, the `&` is trying to 1) capture a possibly passed block; 2) capture then convert the block to a proc; 3) then assign the newly created proc to `something` which can be referenced as a local variable inside the method
+- for `def a_method(&something)`, the `&` is trying to 1) capture a possibly passed block; 2) then convert the block to a proc; 3) then assign the created proc to `something` which can be referenced as a local variable inside the method
-  - the termination is use the passed in block to instantiate a proc object
+  - the final purpose is using the passed in block to instantiate a proc object
-  - the whole process is aiming defining method
+  - the whole process is defining a method

 ---